devxpod/GDC/readme.md

 ## GDC
 * check-gdc-update.sh - checks GDC repo for updated version
 * gdcex.sh - executes a command in another GDC related container.
 Supports tab completion for available container names.
-* run-gdc.sh - executes another GDC while inside of a GDC.
+* run-gdc.sh - executes another GDC while inside a GDC.
 Note you should only launch a GDC from a folder under /workspace.
+* gdc-pipeline-exec.sh - allows for running commands from pipeline.

 ### Aliases
 * ls_gdc_network - list all containers running on current GDC network.